imec-idlab/NB-IoT/README.md

 * AK Sultania, P Zand, C Blondia, J Famaey.
 Energy Modeling and Evaluation of NB-IoT with PSM and eDRX, 2018 IEEE Globecom Workshops (GC Wkshps), 2018 (https://www.researchgate.net/publication/329364141_Energy_Modeling_and_Evaluation_of_NB-IoT_with_PSM_and_eDRX)

-* Implementation of NB-IoT Power Saving Schemes in NS-3, in proceeding WNS3 workshop 2019
+* AK Sultania, C Delgado, J Famaey.
+Implementation of NB-IoT Power Saving Schemes in NS-3, in proceeding WNS3 workshop 2019

 If you use our work, you can cite our papers.